 Our idea was inspired by paintings by Franz Kline, such as Painting Number 2 (1954) shown below, which I enjoy viewing a few times at MoMA.

-“A Framework and Dataset for Abstract Art Generation via CalligraphyGAN”, Jinggang Zhuo, Ling Fan, and Harry Jiannan Wang, Workshop on Machine Learning for Creativity and Design at NeurIPS 2020, Vancouver, Canada. (arXiv link)
+“A Framework and Dataset for Abstract Art Generation via CalligraphyGAN”, with Jinggang Zhuo and Ling Fan, Workshop on Machine Learning for Creativity and Design at NeurIPS 2020, Vancouver, Canada. (arXiv link)